-Courses in music must total 71 credits.
-The following courses are required: MUS 100 (seven semesters), 101, 105, 107, 130, 131, 205, 206, 207, 208, 304, 305, 310, 311, 320, 404, 405, 420, 490 or 491, plus 10-12 credits in restricted electives in the applied concentration.
 Vocal Emphasis majors will be assigned to a middle or high school instrumental program for SED 203, to an elementary, middle or high school vocal program for SED 303, and to a middle or high school vocal program for SED 409.
-If the student has elected the elementary music for SED 409 may be chosen.
-The music prerequisite(s) for SED 203 is; MUS 320; for SED 303 are MUS 208 and MUS 305; and for SED 409 is MUS 420.
+If the student has elected the elementary music emphasis by taking MUS 321 and MUS 322, an assignment to elementary music for SED 409 may be chosen.
+The music prerequisite(s) for SED 203 is MUS 320; for SED 303 are MUS 208 and MUS 305; and for SED 409 is MUS 420.

-Applied voice concentration: Restricted electives are MUS 334, 2 credits; applied voice-major instrument, 7 credits (seven semesters).
+Applied voice concentration: Restricted electives are MUS 334, 2 credits.

-Applied piano concentration: Restricted electives are MUS 331, 2 credits; applied voice-major instrument, 2 credits (two semesters in MUS 289); applied piano-major instrument, 7 credits (seven semesters).
+Applied piano concentration: Restricted electives are MUS 331, 2 credits; applied voice-major instrument, 2 credits (two semesters in MUS 289).